-- Offer a variety of nutritious foods and change-up the taste, textures and appearance to add variety.
+- Offer nutritious foods and change up the taste, texture, and appearance to add variety.

 - Allow your toddler to have some choice, but keep their choices simple by offering two or three healthy food options.

-- Avoid biscuits, soft drinks, lollies, cordial and juices as these are high in sugar and may reduce their appetite for healthier foods.
+- Avoid biscuits, soft drinks, lollies, cordial, flavoured milk and juices as these are high in sugar and may reduce their appetite for healthier foods.

 Food your toddler needs

 The most common nutritional deficiency in childhood, iron deficiency anaemia, can result from toddlers filling up on large volumes of milk or juices which are devoid of iron.
-Toddlers require no more than 500ml milk per day and should avoid fruit juice.
-Water should be your toddler’s main drink.
-Water is freely available, contains no sugar, calories or artificial colours or flavours, and most children will enjoy water if it is offered from an early age.
+Toddlers require no more than 1.5 serves of dairy per day (one serve is a cup of milk (250mL), 2 slices of cheese (40g), or ¾ cup of yoghurt (200g)) and should avoid fruit juice.
+Water should be your toddler’s main drink .
+Water is freely available, contains no sugar, kilojoules, or artificial colours or flavours, and most children will enjoy water if it is offered from an early age.